Another Bad Day: Overdue Correction Continues

 Hedge Portfolios:

-Sell 5/12 SPY $236 Calls for 1.65
+Sell 5/12 SPY $236 calls for 1.65

-Buy 5/12 SPY $240 Calls for .34
+Buy 5/12 SPY $240 calls for .34

 Credit Received: $1.31